AstraZeneca/runnable/README.md

 ## What does **thin** mean?

-- We really have no say in what happens within your notebooks or python functions.
+- We really have no say in what happens within your notebooks or python functions or containers.
 - We do not dictate how the infrastructure should be configured as long as it satisfies some *basic* criteria.
     - The underlying infrastructure should support container execution and an orchestration framework.
     - Some way to handle secrets either via environment variables or secrets manager.